Lions, Packers set for division clash on Monday night - WHIZ News

 “The toughest part of playing at Lambeau is the Packers,” quarterback Matthew Stafford said.
 “It’s not the environment.”

-Receiver Davante Adams said Thursday he wasn’t sure if he’ll be able to play on Monday after suffering a turf toe injury during the Packers’ Week 4 loss to the Eagles.
+Receiver Davante Adams has been ruled out for Monday after suffering a turf toe injury during the Packers’ Week 4 loss to the Eagles.

 “It is a major injury so it’s something that we gotta pay attention to and make sure we monitor in the correct way to make sure that it’s not something that gets re-aggravated later on in the season or I come back a little too early and really mess the thing up,” Adams said.
 “So we are really just trying to pace it at this point.
 I can’t really tell you when I’m going to play.
 I don’t know. it doesn’t feel how I want it to feel at the moment.”